-Keep your eyes peeled this summer for The Swarm, a secret art installation trail popping up in lots of lovely Harborne shop windows later this month!
+Keep your eyes peeled this summer for The Swarm, a secret art installation trail popping up in lots of lovely Harborne shop windows this summer!
 Talented local artist Luke Thrush (co-owner of Hedge) will be flying around Harborne and hand painting the little creatures on to shop windows around the High Street.
-Your challenge is to find them, take a picture of you next to one and post the pic to social media using the hashtag #beeinharborne.
+Your challenge is to find one, take a picture of it and post the pic to social media using the hashtag #beeinharborne.
 Make sure you also tag us in (@HarborneVillage).
-One lucky winner will win some bloomin’ lovely prizes!
+One lucky winner will win an annual family membership to the Botanical Gardens!

 Why are we welcoming so many bees on to our High Street, you may ask?
 To raise awareness on how important these lovely yellow little things are to us and the planet!